mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 ***
 ### Extra Types available
 ***

+`chrome`
+Installs Google-Chrome-Stable from Google's download severs.

+`firefox`
+Sourced from Linux Mint LMDE 2.

 `kodi`
 Kicks off an automated script to install Kodi, as provided by the [SteamOS Kodi repository](http://forum.kodi.tv/showthread.php?tid=197422)

-`firefox`
-Sourced from Linux Mint LMDE 2.

-`chrome`
-Installs Google-Chrome-Stable from Google's download severs.
+`webapp`
+Installs the `google-chrome-stable` pre-requisite package, then queries which website you would like to add as a "web app."
+Custom urls and images are allowed to be specified.

 `plex`
 Kicks off an automated script to install plexhometheatre.